Rostyk/MTChat/README.md

 ![alt text](https://www.dropbox.com/s/e3weh8x3de7y4ff/firebasedatabase.png?dl=1)
 <br>
 `Channels` contain the list of channels. `Messages` keep the conversation history.
 Appending new node in `messages` will automatically result in new incoming message.

+## Typing indicator
+`typingIndicator` node indicates the user typing the message at the moment.
+In the screenshot above `typingIndicator` contains `user2 : 1`. `1` is the integer value indicating the typing process.
+It means that user2 is typing message at the moment.
+If the `typingIndicator` is empty it means that no one is typing the message at the moment.

 ## Messages
 There're two types of messages: